 The tennis rules say that if the server misses the swing he made to serve the ball it is called a fault.
 If he misses out on the swing his serve is considered ended.

-The player mustn’t make the noise after hitting the ball towards the opponent.
+The player mustn’t make a noise after hitting the ball toward the opponent.
 This can make your opponent get nervous and distracted.
 Therefore, there should not be any intentional noise made by the player except for yelling over having an injury.
 In other words, we call this yelling, ‘Grunting in Tennis‘.